neondatabase/website/content/docs/guides/logical-replication-neon-to-neon.md

 ## Prerequisites

 - A source Neon project with a database containing the data you want to replicate.
-Alternatively, if you need some data to play with, you can use the following statements to create a table with sample data:
+If you need some data to play with, you can use the following statements to create a table with sample data:

   ```sql shouldWrap
   CREATE TABLE IF NOT EXISTS playing_with_neon(id SERIAL PRIMARY KEY, name TEXT NOT NULL, value REAL);